zbcevik/credibility_germanbanks/README.md

 ## GOALS:

-i)	to develop a strategy for the bank managers that help them in making decisions on loan approval to potential customers. ii)	to decide which attributes should be considered by the bank managers to access and predict the creditability of the potential customer.
+1. to develop a strategy for the bank managers that help them in making decisions on loan approval to potential customers.
+2. to decide which attributes should be considered by the bank managers to access and predict the creditability of the potential customer.

 ## IMPORTANCE: